Facebook LinkedIn WeChat YouTube Alert List

 A:

-For an individual client, the identity document type should be provided in the order of priority of (1) Hong Kong Identity Card; (2) national identity document; (3) passport.
+For individual clients, the identity document types should be provided in the following order of priority: (1) Hong Kong Identity Card (applicable to both Hong Kong Residents and Hong Kong Permanent Residents); (2) national identity document; (3) passport.

-We understand that Exit-entry Permit for Travelling to and from Hong Kong and Macao and Permit for Proceeding to Hong Kong and Macao are travelling documents issued by the Mainland authorities to PRC residents.
+We understand that the Exit-entry Permit for Travelling to and from Hong Kong and Macao, and the Permit for Proceeding to Hong Kong and Macao, are travel documents issued by the Mainland authorities specifically for PRC residents.
 They are neither national identity documents nor passports.
-PRC residents without Hong Kong Identity Card should provide information on their mainland identity cards (national identity document) as their CID, or in the absence of a mainland identity cards, the information on their passports.
+PRC residents who do not possess a Hong Kong Identity Card should provide details of their mainland identity cards (national identity document) as their CID, or, in the absence of a mainland identity card, the information from their passports.

-We understand that HKSAR Document of Identity for Visa Purposes is a travelling document issued by the Hong Kong authorities to Hong Kong residents who should possess Hong Kong Identity Cards under general circumstances.
-Following the above waterfall, Hong Kong residents should provide information on their Hong Kong Identity Cards as CID.
+Furthermore, the HKSAR Document of Identity for Visa Purposes is recognized as a travel document issued by the Hong Kong authorities to Hong Kong residents, who are generally expected to hold Hong Kong Identity Cards.
+Following the above waterfall, both Hong Kong Residents and Hong Kong Permanent Residents should provide information pertaining to their Hong Kong Identity Cards as their CID.

-For details of the types of information constituting the CID of a client, please refer to paragraph 41 of the Consultation Paper and paragraph 5.6(n) and (o) of the Code of Conduct.
+For details regarding the types of information constituting the CID of a client, please refer to paragraph 41 of the Consultation Paper and paragraphs 5.6(n) and (o) of the Code of Conduct.

 Q2 :